all hair types 6 Beauty Editor-Approved Tips For Prepping And Removing Faux Locs

-From Pinterest to Instagram, we’re seeing faux locs hairstyles in all lengths, colors, and sizes.
+From Pinterest to Instagram, we’re seeing faux locs hairstyles in all lengths, colors, and sizes all over our social feeds.
 This protective hairstyle can look gorgeous on both women and men and it’s a pretty simple style to maintain.
 However, when it comes to protective hairstyles, especially for Afro-textured hair, it’s important to care for your strands properly to maintain their health and length.
 And hair maintenance should start before installing faux locs and continue throughout their wear and after.
-So if you’re thinking about getting faux locs, check out these editor tips for prepping your mane before installing them and learn how to remove them without causing any damage.
+So if you’re thinking about getting faux locs, check out these editor tips for prepping your mane before installing them and learn how to remove faux locs without causing unnecessary hair damage.

 Since faux locs are meant to be kept in for some time, you’ll want to make sure you start off with a clean scalp and fresh strands to prevent major product build-up.
 Check out these hair prep tips, complete with product recommendations below to learn more.

-You’ll want to treat your hair with as much nourishment as it can get since it’ll be harder to receive nutrients while your faux locs are in.
+You’ll want to treat your hair with as much nourishment as it can get since it’ll be harder for your strands to receive nutrients while your faux locs are in.
 Follow up with a hair mask like the L’Oréal Paris Elvive Total Repair 5 Power Restore Multi Use Treatment right after conditioning.
 It’s formulated with repair concentrates and proteins to help strengthen weak, brittle, and damaged hair.
-You can use it as a rinse-out mask in the shower or as a leave-in to repair current issues and protect against future damage.
+You can use it as a rinse-out mask or as a leave-in to repair current issues and protect against future damage.

 Faux locs can be installed in different ways but no matter the method used, your hair will need to be braided to achieve the style.
-Be sure to apply a small amount of oil to your strands while braiding to keep your mane smooth and nourished.
-Try using the L’Oréal Paris Elvive Extraordinary Oil Treatment.
-It’s infused with nourishing ingredients like coconut oil and sunflower seed oil and won’t leave your hair feeling weighed down thanks to its lightweight formula.
+Be sure to apply a small amount of oil to your strands while braiding to keep hair smooth and hydrated.
+Try the L’Oréal Paris Elvive Extraordinary Oil Treatment.
+It’s infused with nourishing ingredients, such as coconut oil and sunflower seed oil, and won’t leave your hair feeling weighed down thanks to its lightweight formula.
 Apply the oil to the lengths and ends of your hair.

-Since wash day can take up quite a bit of time, you may opt to prep your hair the day before getting your faux locs installed.
-If so, make sure to style your hair into large braids and wrap them up before going to bed to prevent breakage and keep your hair from getting knots.
+Since wash day can take up quite a bit of time for some, you may opt to prep your hair the day before getting your faux locs installed.
+If so, make sure to style your hair in large braids and wrap them up before going to bed to prevent breakage and to keep your hair from getting knots.

 Now that you know how to prep your hair beforehand, it’s time to move on to the aftercare process.

-When taking down your locs, it’s essential that you take your time and work gently with your strands.
+When taking down your faux locs, it’s essential that you take your time and work gently with your strands.
 Since your hair has spent a few weeks or months under the locs, your strands may be a bit fragile due to a lack of moisture.
-You may also notice build-up, which may make it hard to detangle.
-Try applying a small amount of leave-in conditioner, like the L’Oréal Paris Elvive Dream Lengths Super Curls Leave-In, or use a detangling spray on your braids to help soften up the build-up.
+You may also notice buildup, which may make it hard to detangle.
+Try applying a small amount of leave-in conditioner, like the L’Oréal Paris Elvive Dream Lengths Curls Non-Stop Dreamy Curls Leave-In Conditioner or the L’Oréal Paris Elvive Dream Lengths Super Curls Cream Leave-In, or use a detangling spray on your braids to help soften up the buildup.
 Undo your braids and then use a fine-tooth comb or your fingers to gently detangle your lengths.

 When all your faux locs have been removed, apply a generous amount of oil to your entire mane.
-Add a plastic cap and apply heat to your hair by sitting under a hair dryer for 10–15 minutes.
+Add a deep conditioning cap and apply heat to your hair by popping it into the microwave first or by sitting under a hair dryer for 10–15 minutes.
 This will help soften your strands and prepare them for washing.
 The AAD also notes that those with Afro-textured hair should use a hot oil treatment twice a month to add additional moisture and elasticity to their hair.

-After the hot oil treatment, you can go ahead and wash your mane.
-Since your hair has been wrapped up tightly for many weeks, it will most likely need some extra TLC.
+After the hot oil treatment, you can go ahead and wash your hair.
+Since your tresses have been wrapped up tightly for many weeks, they will most likely need some extra TLC.
 So be sure to add in a deep conditioning treatment to give your strands an extra boost of nourishing ingredients.
-Reach for the L'Oréal Paris Elvive Extraordinary Oil Rapid Reviver Deep Conditioner.
-Formulated with camellia and sunflower oils, this treatment works to hydrate and moisturize each strand.
-The result?
-Silkier, softer, and healthier hair.
+Reach for the L'Oréal Paris Elvive Total Repair 5 Rapid Reviver Deep Conditioner.
+Formulated with sweet almond oil and a conditioning serum, this lightweight treatment works to reinforce the hair fiber for smoother, healthier hair.

-Editor’s Note: Remember that you may see more hair shedding than normal because those hairs have been wrapped up in your locs with nowhere to shed for several weeks.
-So don’t worry it’s completely normal.
+Editor’s tip: Remember that you may see more hair shedding than normal because those hairs have been wrapped up in your locs with nowhere to shed for several weeks.
+So don’t worry — it’s completely normal.